cityofaustin/atd-finance-data/README.md

 You should know that scripts from this repo run on [ATD's Airflow instance](https://github.com/cityofaustin/atd-airflow).

-The easiest path to running these utilities locally to build this repo's Docker image, or pull it from `atddocker/atd-finance-data`.
+The easiest path to running these utilities locally is to build this repo's Docker image, or pull it from `atddocker/atd-finance-data`.
 This container builds on top of [atd-oracle-py](https://github.com/cityofaustin/atd-oracle-py), which solves the headache of installing `cx_Oracle`.

 ## Uploading records to AWS S3